eformat/openshift-disconnected/README.md

 for vm in w3; do virsh destroy $vm; done; for vm in w3; do virsh undefine $vm; done; for lv in w3; do lvremove -f fedora/$lv; done
 ```

 ### OLM for OCS

+This uses 4.2 commands until 4.3 docs merge with fixes

 ```
 ./get-operator-package.sh